20 seriously weird places around the world

 6. Badab-e Surt, Iran

 These beautiful travertine terraces in northern Iran are an incredible natural phenomenon that developed over thousands of years.
-Travertine is a type of limestone formed from the calcium deposit in flowing water, and in this case it's two hot springs with different mineral properties.
-The unusual reddish colour of the terraces is caused by the high content of iron oxide in one of the springs.
+Travertine is a type of limestone formed from calcium deposits in flowing water, and in this case, it's two hot springs with different mineral properties.
+The unusual reddish color of the terraces is caused by the high content of iron oxide in one of the springs.
+In recent years, conservation efforts have been put in place to preserve the site due to increasing tourist activity.

 Iran is home to plenty of colour, such as Badab-e Surt